Every decision deserves to be well-formed before it is well-executed.

 When an initiative feels harder than it should, it is often a signal that the underlying decision has not been fully clarified.
 Pressure builds.
 A tool looks promising.
 A vendor presents a solution.
 The organization expects forward motion.
 Yet something does not fully align.

-There are three ways to engage, based on the scale and complexity of the challenge.
-Each level increases the depth of reasoning and involvement as the situation calls for.
+There are three ways to engage, based on the scale and complexity of the decision.
+Each engagement is independent and designed to bring upstream clarity to a different kind of situation.

-The Upstream Clarity Review is a focused advisory engagement designed to surface what may not yet be fully visible: where assumptions are driving action, where symptoms may be mistaken for causes, and where decision risk could compound if left unexamined.
+The Upstream Clarity Diagnostic is a focused written engagement that brings an independent outside view to that moment.
+It surfaces what may not yet be fully visible, where assumptions are driving action, where symptoms may be mistaken for causes, and where decision risk could compound if left unexamined.

-We begin with a short conversation, typically 20–30 minutes, so I can understand the decision context in your own words.
+It begins with a short conversation, typically 20 to 30 minutes, so I can understand the situation in your own words.
 I listen closely for what you are observing, what feels most pressing, what is assumed, and where definitions may be drifting.
-You are welcome to share any materials that help illuminate the picture.
-Nothing elaborate is required.

 - What appears clear and well-grounded